Yshaul2000/DBProject_7061_3114/README.md

 > A total of 8 SELECT queries were implemented.
 Each query is described and accompanied by screenshots.

 ### 🔍 SELECT 1: Total payments per student per year

+📘 **Background**: A student once requested a refund, claiming they paid twice.
+Investigation revealed the finance office lacked a clear annual payment summary per student.
+✅ **Benefit**: This report helps the finance department track student income, detect anomalies or duplicates, and give accurate responses to student inquiries.

 ![Query](images/Stage2/S1.jpg)

 ### 🔍 SELECT 2: Monthly income summary from payments

+📘 **Background**: As the quarter ended, the university’s management requested a summarized monthly income report to monitor cash flow.
+✅ **Benefit**: Enables budget planning and helps evaluate financial stability month by month.

 ![Query](images/Stage2/S2.jpg)

 ### 🔍 SELECT 3: Payments in the last month

+📘 **Background**: A new online payment system was launched.
+The administration wanted to assess how many students actually used it in the last month.
+✅ **Benefit**: Tracks adoption of the new platform and allows real-time financial activity monitoring.

 ![Query](images/Stage2/S3.jpg)

 ### 🔍 SELECT 4: Departments with total budgets over 50,000

+📘 **Background**: A department complained of unequal funding.
+The administration needed a clear comparison of budgets between departments.
+✅ **Benefit**: Helps identify well-funded departments and supports a fair reallocation of resources.

 ![Query](images/Stage2/S4.jpg)

 ### 🔍 SELECT 5: Employees by hire year and department

+📘 **Background**: HR wanted insights into which departments had large hiring waves and in which years.
+✅ **Benefit**: Supports workforce planning and helps predict future hiring needs.

 ![Query](images/Stage2/S5.jpg)

 ### 🔍 SELECT 6: Average payment amount by type

+📘 **Background**: The finance office wanted to compare types of student payments — for example, course fees vs. administrative charges.
+✅ **Benefit**: Helps assess pricing strategy and reveals key income sources.

 ![Query](images/Stage2/S6.jpg)

 ### 🔍 SELECT 7: Students receiving aid but no scholarship

+📘 **Background**: Aid requests were rising.
+The administration wanted to identify students receiving financial aid who might also qualify for scholarships but hadn’t applied.
+✅ **Benefit**: Allows targeted outreach and better scholarship utilization to reduce aid dependency.

 ![Query](images/Stage2/S7.jpg)

 ### 🔍 SELECT 8: Highest scholarship granted per year

+📘 **Background**: The student newspaper requested information about the highest awarded scholarships per year.
+✅ **Benefit**: Promotes transparency and encourages students to apply for high-value scholarships.

 ![Query](images/Stage2/S8.jpg)

 ---